 Please contact your dealer if your trailer needs service.
 Major service under your Airstream Limited Warranty is available through our nationwide network of Airstream Dealer Service Centers.
-An up-to-date list of Dealer Service Centers will be sent to you with an Owner's Survey shortly after your trailer is delivered.
-Our web site, www.Airstream.com also has a dealer locator on it.
-This list is current as of the date of this publication.
+To find a dealer, please visit, www.Airstream.com to use our dealer locator.

-Occasionally, dealerships change, or new dealers are added who may not appear on this list.
-For this reason, it is suggested that you contact your local dealer from time to time for an updated list.
-Additional copies are available if you need them.
-All centers operate on an appointment basis for the utmost efficiency.
+Occasionally, dealerships change, or new dealers are added that may not appear on the website immediately.
+Please note that all centers operate on an appointment basis for the utmost efficiency.

 When you require service for your trailer from the Airstream Factory Service Center, or a Certified Dealer Service Center, please contact the service manager for an appointment, and inform them if you are unable to keep the appointment date, or wish to change it.
 Service may be arranged at the Factory Service Center by contacting the Service Coordinator at: